 Taylor is a Member of the Order of Canada and has received many accolades for her business and community achievements: inductee into the Canadian Marketing Hall of Legends, member of WXN’s Most Powerful Women Hall of Fame, recipient of the the Schulich School of Business Award for Outstanding Executive Leadership, recipient of the inaugural Medal for Career Achievement from the Hennick Centre for Business and Law, recipient of the Peter Dey Governance Achievement Award, and recipient of the 2021 Volunteer of the Year Award from the Association of Fundraising Professionals.

-Taylor has an MBA and an Honorary Doctorate of Laws from the Schulich School of Business and a law degree from Osgoode Hall Law School and a Bachelor of Arts (Honours) and Honorary Doctorate of Laws from the University of Toronto.
-She also received an Honorary Doctorate of Laws from McGill University and Trent University and an Honorary Doctorate of Humane Letters from Mount Saint Vincent University.
-Taylor is a member of the C.D.
-Howe Institute’s National Council where she Co-Chair’s the Human Capital Policy Council.
-She also serves on the Dean’s Advisory Council of the Schulich School of Business and on the Principal’s International Advisory Board at McGill University.
+Taylor holds an MBA from the Schulich School of Business, a law degree from Osgoode Hall Law School and and a Bachelor of Arts (Honours) from the University of Toronto.
+She also received an Honorary Doctorate of Laws from the University of Toronto, McGill University, York University and Trent University, an Honorary Doctorate of Humane Letters from Mount Saint Vincent University and a Honorary Doctorate of Divinity from Huron University.